centie22/Foudry-Tutorial/README.md

 We will be working with two smart contracts, which are `savings.sol` and `token.sol` in the `src` folder.
 ### Savings Smart Contract
 The savings `MiniWallet` smart contract is a simple contract that allows users save a particular ERC20 token over a period of time.
 It has the following functions:

 * save():
 The save function allows users to begin saving on MiniWallet.
 It takes in two parameters, `_amount`, which is the number of tokens the user wants to save and `_savingDurationInWeeks`, which is the number of weeks the user wants to save for.

 * addSaving():
 This function allows users add more tokens to their savings on the contract.
 It takes in the `_amount` parameter.
+The logic in this function does not allow users to use to add savings if they have not saved tokens before with the save() function.

 * withdraw():
 The witdraw function is the function that allows users withdraw some amount of their savings after the savings period has elapsed.
 It takes in the `_amount` parameter, which is the amount of tokens the user wants to withdraw from their savings.